unicode-org/message-format-wg/spec/formatting.md

 ### Fallback Resolution

-The resolution of an _expression_ may fail in the following cases:
+The resolution of an _expression_ MAY fail in the following cases:

 - A _variable_ _operand_ fails to resolve.
 - A _function_ _annotation_ fails to resolve.